 The GLBTQ New Student Network at UW Bothell provides support, community, events, information, and resources for any first year student or first-year transfer student self-identifying as part of the LGBTQIA+/queer umbrella.
 This includes but is not limited to students identifying as lesbian/gay, bisexual/pansexual, transgender (including non-binary/genderqueer), queer, intersex, asexual, aromantic, and/or questioning.
 Allies are also always welcome to attend events or request information.

-If you are a student who would like to join the Network, receive updates about Network events or information/resources, or are in need of any help, please feel free to contact the Network Lead or connect with us through any of our social media profiles (see sidebar).
+If you are a student who would like to join the Network, receive updates about Network events or information/resources, or are in need of any help, please feel free to contact the Network Lead.
 Your information will be kept private.
-There are also Networks for Students with Disabilities, Undocumented, and Veterans.
-You are welcome to join multiple New Student Networks.
+There are also other Networks that you are welcome to join.

 Meet Your Network Lead: Reed Redline